nickjackolaisen/BusinessInitiaitive/_posts/partnership/2023-06-29-partnership_disadvantages.md

 As you can see, Partnerships are highly dependent on the owners.

-Partnerships (and [Sole Proprietorships](https://www.businessinitiative.org/sole-proprietorship/advantages/)) are dependent business entities.
+Partnerships (and <a href="https://www.businessinitiative.org/sole-proprietorship/advantages/" target="_blank">Sole Proprietorships</a>) are dependent business entities.

 They simply cease to exist as soon as the ownership changes.